fostimus/portfolio-site/README.md

 -   Need to make about page responsive
 -   Switch to CMS instead of `/content` folder
 -   Button light theme - unable to see on the footer
+-   use `next-sitemap` to generate sitemap for blog

 # Blog notes/considerations